 Although the ‘units % complete’ type models, possibly, several resources all with differing burn rates, it can sum because it is units based, such as labor units.
 And the units % complete relates directly to remaining (labor) units.
 Although the remaining duration is manually input (much like ‘physical % complete), it is possible to sum the actual units of all resources on all tasks below a WBS element.
 This is divisible by the whole of all actual and remaining units of all resources on all tasks below a WBS element.

 Also, a resource/cost loaded schedule that has been correctly baselined does provide another good percent complete value called Performance % Complete.
 This has an underlying earned value based metric to drive it, and therefore will provide a fairly good evaluation of summary % complete values at the higher levels for projects that are heavily weighted with physical % complete progress tracking.
 So there’s one more reason to use resource loaded schedules with good baseline and progress tracking methods wherever possible.

 The ‘physical % complete’ type is preferable for measuring progress because it provides a description of the actual work achieved on a task.
-It does, however, require more manual input of information.
+However, It does require more manual input of information, specifically, the remaining duration.
 But the percentage complete does not “roll up” and summarize at the WBS level for this percent complete type.

 You’ll notice this same shortcoming in other tools such as Microsoft Project.
 It’s not an issue with the software, rather it’s just the nature of physical % complete tracking generally.
 The ‘units % complete’ or ‘duration % complete’ types may, therefore, be more helpful for gaging the progress of a schedule that has numerous deep layers of WBS element bands.
 And also keep in mind the use of Performance % Complete, particularly at higher levels and project summary reporting as these are driven by whatever mix of physical and other percent complete types you are using.